AkaiRyussei/Digital-electronics-2/Labs/04-interrupts/Assignment.md

 ### Timer library

 1. In your words, describe the difference between common C function and interrupt service routine.
-   * Function
+   * Function : a block of executable code that can be called anywhere in the program.
-   * Interrupt service routine
+   * Interrupt service routine : When an interrupt occurs, the current operations are suspended while the routine is executed.
+After the ISR is completed, the operations are resumed.

 2. Part of the header file listing with syntax highlighting, which defines settings for Timer/Counter0: